War of Devolution: February 1668; the campaign in Franche-Comté

 Throughout his career, Louis sought to improve his position prior to negotiations; in September, he decided to occupy Franche-Comté.
 It was almost impossible for Spain to defend, while its governor, the Marquis de Yenne, had fewer than 2,000 men to hold the entire province.
 French armies also benefitted from vastly superior logistics, allowing them to open campaigns before their opponents were ready.
 The invasion was planned for early February, normally considered impractical for troop movements, adding the factor of surprise to superior numbers.

 The operation was commanded by the Prince de Condé.
 Once France's leading general, he fought against Louis during the 1648 to 1653 Fronde, then with Spain until 1659; this was his first command since returning from exile in 1660.
 Franche-Comté was considered part of Burgundy, his family's traditional power base and his selection demonstrated royal control over an area with a long history as an independent state.

 To keep his opponents guessing, Louis announced plans to double the army to 134,000 and leaked details of a proposed 1668 campaign.
 Led by himself and Turenne, 66,000 men would complete the conquest of the Spanish Netherlands; a subsidiary force under Philippe of Orléans would attack Catalonia, with Condé in the Three Bishoprics to deter an attack from Germany.

 This provided cover for assembling troops and supplies in Dijon; by early February, Condé had 12,000 infantry and 3,000 cavalry concentrated near Auxonne.
 He divided the army into two columns, the other led by Luxembourg, and entered Franche-Comté on 4 February.
 Besançon and Salins-les-Bains surrendered on 7 February, after which Condé and Luxembourg moved onto Dole, where they were joined by Louis on 9 February.
-His presence resulted in a largely unnecessary assault, which cost the French between 400 to 500 casualties, their only significant losses of the campaign.
+His presence resulted in a largely unnecessary assault, which cost the French between 400 and 500 casualties, their only significant losses of the campaign.
 Dole surrendered on 14 February, followed by the provincial capital of Gray on 19th; Louis was back in Saint-Germain on 24th.